 MYTH #4.
 You Don’t Need Powdered Herbs.

 This is why the Ojibway used grinding stones to pulverize the herbs into fine particles which remained in the tea, much like orange juice pulp, and by doing so, the herbs could be consumed in their entirety.
 To this day, the Ojibway powdering process has not been altered and it is still the best way to prepare and naturally ingest essiac tea in the way that nature intended.
 While essiac capsules, tinctures and pre-made liquids that contain no powder all sound appealing due to ease and convenience, they all lose some effectiveness when compared to making essiac tea with freshly powdered herbs.

 MYTH #5.
 You Need to Stop Essiac if You Decide to Do Chemo.

 Nothing could be further from the truth!
 It's a misconception that you cannot do both at once.
-Essiac tea users consistently report feeling better going through chemo while on essiac tea.
-In fact, essiac tea can be taken every day for many years with no need to take breaks or stop due to any circumstances.
+Essiac tea users consistently report feeling better while going through chemo when they also use essiac tea.
+In fact, essiac tea can be taken every single day for many years with no need to take breaks or stop due to any circumstances.

 MYTH #6.
 Essiac is Only For Those Who Are Sick.

-Essiac tea is one of the best things you can take for your health and many healthy people take essiac tea in order to maintain well-being.
+Essiac tea is one of the best things you can take for general health.
+Many healthy people with no health problems take essiac tea in order to maintain well-being.
 It's a misconception to think that you have to be sick to take it.
 Essiac tea is a gentle detox that can be used every day.
 One of essiac's most noteworthy actions is that it improves intestinal health over time.
 When the intestinal walls remain and clean and pristine, you will better absorb the nutrients from your food.
 This is why most people report higher energy levels and better overall health while using essiac.